FireScroll/FireScroll/README.md

 Continuous incremental snapshots are covered in the [Backups and Snapshotting section](#backups-and-snapshotting), and used for both disaster recovery and partition remapping.

+### Tables

+2 tables are created:

+1. For storing the materialized mutation log (where your data is stored): `log_data`
+2. For keeping track of the latest value from Kafka (using the Kafka write timestamp): `offsets`

 ### Gossip

 Gossip is used within a local region to